-This subject introduces students to the mechanics of financial markets and institutions.
-The emphasis is on how markets work, how instruments are priced and how they are traded.
-The subject covers the evolution of financial institutions both in Australia and internationally, their roles and response to regulations and deregulation.
-The subject also considers the types and functions of financial intermediaries.
+An introduction to the nature and function of financial markets and institutions.
+The emphasis of this subject is on understanding how markets work, how instruments are priced and how they are traded.
+The evolution of financial institutions both in Australia and internationally, their roles and response to regulations and deregulation are also explored.

 |Faculty||Bond Business School|